MinesJA/cryptosimulator/README.md

 `bundle exec ruby bin/run.rb`

 ## Technology
-Built in Ruby using Sinatra and ActiveRecord with a Sqlite3 database.
+Built with Ruby using Sinatra and ActiveRecord with a Sqlite3 database.

 ### To Do
 1. Implement Web-Sockets.